One injured, lanes blocked after crash on East Washington Ave. - NewsBreak

 Man killed in crash on Beltline ID’d

 MADISON, Wis. — The Dane County Medical Examiner’s Office on Thursday identified the victim who died in a crash on the westbound Beltline early Saturday morning.
 Carmelo Garcia Alvarado, 40, of Nicaragua, died at the scene of the crash on the Beltline near Agriculture Drive.
-RELATED: One dead after Beltline crash early Saturday morning Garcia Alvarado was not in a...
+Garcia Alvarado was...

 Fire causes $80K in damage to Janesville home